 At Edith Lake, anglers have a chance to catch Brook Trout, Pennask Rainbow Trout, and Fraser Valley Rainbow Trout.
 They're relatively easy to catch because over 10,000 fish are released into the lake each year.
 You don't need a boat to fish Edith Lake as the lake has a fishing dock and shore access where you can cast your bait out, sit back, and wait for the bites

-Methods to Catch
+Methods to catch fish

 Quite often, new anglers assume “Kamloops Trout” are unattainable, unless you are fly fishing.
 When in fact, you don't need a fly rod to catch them; trout are aggressive predators.
 If you are able to find fish that are actively feeding, dangle something in front of them, and more often than not, you won't be disappointed.